josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 By contrast, out of the box, SvelteKit does…nothing to help with images.

 My website uses few enough images (which are already generally compressed) that I decided browser-native lazy loading was acceptable for now.
 Hopefully, SvelteKit will have a first-party image compression option in the near future.
-(And even if not, it's possible to rig that up directly through Vite, though that's its own rabbit hole.)
-But for now, the few solutions I tried didn't work particularly well, and the tradeoff didn't seem to be worthwhile.
+(And even if not, it's possible to rig that up directly through Vite, though that's its own rabbit hole.
+Or, I could even use a service like [Cloudinary](https://cloudinary.com/) if image size became an issue.)
+But for now, the few Svelte-focused solutions I tried didn't work particularly well for my use case, and the tradeoff didn't seem to be worthwhile.

 ### Why move away from Gridsome?

 As you can see from just perusing the posts list on this blog, it wasn't all that long ago that I moved to Gridsome in the first place.
 I went to a [headless Gridsome frontend](/blog/a-new-headless-site-with-gridsome) just over a year ago, and converted the site to [fully static](/blog/goodbye-wordpress) barely seven months ago.
-I've already talked here about how nice its image handling is, and how fast it makes the site feel.
+I've already talked here about how nice Gridsome's image handling is, and how fast it makes the site feel.

 This naturally prompts the question: _why move in the first place_?
 At this point it almost seems like the only reason this site exists is so that I can rebuild it, then write a post about it.

 <Callout>At this point it almost seems like the only reason this site exists is so that I can rebuild it, then write a post about&nbsp;it.</Callout>

-There are a few answers to that question, but they all boil down to one phrase: Gridsome was meeting my needs, but not my wants.

 I was a very early adopter of Gridsome, and at the time (in 2019), it still seemed to be regularly updated and headed towards a 1.0 release.
-But it's been almost exactly two years since the last minor version update of Gridsome ([version 0.7](https://gridsome.org/blog/2019/09/17/gridsome-v07/)), and at this point, it doesn't seem like it's an actively maintained project any longer.
-I don't know if it will ever reach 1.0 or not.
-I certainly wouldn't begrudge the creators for at all abandoning it during the pandemic.
+But it's been almost exactly two years since the last minor version update of Gridsome ([0.7](https://gridsome.org/blog/2019/09/17/gridsome-v07/)), and at this point, it doesn't seem like it's an actively maintained project any longer.

-Regardless, Gridsome didn't ever really feel _complete_ to me.
-It was a wonderful way to generate a speedy, static site with Vue (and GraphQL!), but its nascence showed at times.
-(Granted, SvelteKit is still pre-1.0 as well.
-But it seems to have a much bigger and more active team behind it.)

-I've already mentioned [Gridsome's image handling](https://gridsome.org/docs/images/), for example, which feels absolutely _magical_—but it also only worked in certain cases unless you modified the Webpack config (no, thank you).

-<Callout>Gridsome was meeting my needs, but not my wants.</Callout>
+Gridsome didn't ever really feel _complete_ to me, and that was fine when updates were still rolling out.
+I knew what I was in for going with a pre-1.0 technology, but the stagnation was hard to ignore.
+It was really good at what it did well—generating a speedy, static site with Vue and GraphQL—but the more you wanted to tweak things or leave the happy path, the more you ran into its rough edges.

+<Callout>SvelteKit sparked joy in a way that Gridsome didn't anymore.</Callout>

-Page transitions also required enough swimming upstream as to make them not particularly worthwhile.
-And there was more than once that I spent a day or two fighting with NPM and the node\_modules folder, unable to even _run_ the site on my machine.
+More than once, I spent a day or two fighting with NPM, unable to even _run_ Gridsome on my machine.
 (That's more to do with the packages Gridsome relies on than Gridsome itself, but still; the frustration is the same.)

-Another reason: this site, like any side project, is at least partially for me to enjoy.
-This is the one little corner of the internet that's 100% mine, where I can do whatever I want for whatever reason I want.
+But moreover: SvelteKit sparked joy in a way that Gridsome didn't anymore.
+This site, like any side project, is at least partially for me to enjoy.
+This is the one little corner of the internet that's 100% mine, where I can do anything I want for whatever reason.

-When I was writing this site in Gridsome, my list of Vue projects was fairly small, which made the appeal of having a "Vue garden," let's say, more appealing.
-Now I have [Quina](https://quina.app/) and several others, though, and it doesn't feel like I _need_ a site in Vue anymore—especially since my day job isn't Vue-focused anymore.
+When I was writing this site in Gridsome, my list of Vue projects was fairly small, which made the appeal of having a Vue outlet more appealing.
+Now, though, it doesn't feel like I _need_ a site in Vue anymore—especially since my day job isn't Vue-focused anymore.

-Maybe the fact that I've been working professionally with Vue for the last two years is part of it, too.
-I still love Vue dearly and will almost certainly pick it back up to write a project in Vue 3 one day in the near future.
+Maybe the fact that I've been working professionally with Vue for the last two years (and released [Quina](https://quina.app) late last year) is part of it, too.
+I still love Vue dearly, and will almost certainly pick it back up to write a project in Vue 3 one day in the near future.
 But silly as it sounds, for right now: that itch is scratched, and I want a different thing to play with.

-Finally, [TypeScript](https://www.typescriptlang.org) has first-class support in SvelteKit.
+Finally, [TypeScript](https://www.typescriptlang.org/) has first-class support in SvelteKit.
 I'm relatively new to TypeScript and have somewhat mixed feelings on it at this scope (I think it mainly shines on larger projects with multiple contributors), but I've been working on involving it more in my workflows to get better at it.
 At this point, close to 100% of this site's JS is typed, so I've given it a good shot at least.

 #### What other options were considered?